Za’atar Chicken

 • Chicken legs: I like to buy the whole chicken leg and then cut the chicken into thighs and drumsticks.

-• Za’atar seasoning: Each brand uses similar spices but may switch out a few ingredients.
+• Za’atar seasoning: Each brand uses similar spices but will use different quantities and methods for creating the blend (roasting, drying, toasting, etc.).
 Choose one you like, or make your own blend.

 • Red onion: Cut the onion into wedges.
 Red onion tastes great with the za’atar spice, but you could use another type of onion.